“Artists to my mind are the real architects of change.” — William S. Burroughs.

-In 1989, the iconic Beat writer William S. Burroughs produced The Junky’s Christmas, a short story which originally appeared in the collection Interzone.
+In 1989, the iconic Beat writer William S. Burroughs created The Junky’s Christmas, a short story that originally appeared in the collection Interzone.
+It’s a piece of work that not only alludes to the festive period in a way that only, the Beat bastion, Burroughs could but also showcases the beating soul of his artistry.

-Four years later, the story appeared on the 1993 album Spare Ass Annie and Other Tales and, following that success, it was later adapted into short claymation film.
-Given Burroughs’ friendship with Nirvana frontman Kurt Cobain, he performed a spoken word version of the story as a duet and an alternative cult status was confirmed.
+Four years later, the story appeared on the 1993 album Spare Ass Annie and Other Tales and, following that success, it was later adapted into a short claymation film.
+Given Burroughs’ friendship with Nirvana frontman Kurt Cobain, alongside countless other artists like Jimmy Page and David Bowie, he performed a spoken word version of the story as a duet and an alternative cult status was confirmed.

 According to the film’s official synopsis, the picture tells the story of “a teen girl in 1970’s Berlin becomes addicted to heroin.
 Everything in her life slowly begins to distort and disappear as she befriends a small crew of junkies and falls in love with a drug-abusing male prostitute”—so not exactly your classic festive tale.